By The Numbers

 We’re working to improve quality of life, enhance open spaces, grow and attract businesses, create jobs, and foster a vibrant community on the Hunts Point Peninsula, home to over 12,600 residents, a thriving Industrial Business Zone (IBZ), and the Hunts Point Food Distribution Center (FDC)—one of the largest wholesale distribution centers in the world.

 The plan focused on four categories of short-term goals that were prioritized by the Task Force and outlined a series of recommendations to meet those goals.
-Over the past 15 years, we have accomplished the following:
+We have accomplished the following:

 Optimized land use to support mutually beneficial growth in the residential and industrial communities